 - The coin legends were in Prakrit.
 Some reverse coin legends are in Tamil, Telugu and Kannada also.

 - Even though the rulers were Hindus and claimed Brahmanical status, they supported Buddhism also.

 - They were successful in defending their areas from foreign invaders and had many battles with the Sakas.

 - Considered to be the founder of the Satavahana dynasty and was immediately active after Ashoka’s death.

 - Built Jain and Buddhist temples.

 Satakarni I (70- 60 BC)

-- Satakarni I was the third Satavahana king.
+- Satakarni I was the 3rd king of the Satavahanas.

 - Satakarni I was the first Satavahana king to expand his empire by military conquests.